 Step 4.
 Add the butter and again, blend on high for about one minute.

 Step 5.
-Allow the batter to sit for 5 minutes and preheat the waffle iron according to manufacturer directions.
+Allow the batter to sit for 5 minutes and preheat your waffle iron or Belgian waffle maker according to the manufacturer’s directions.
+Letting the batter sit gives the oats time to soak up some of the liquid, making the waffles crispier.

 Step 6.
 Stir the batter well.
-At this point the batter should be thin enough to *just* run off the spatula, but no thinner.
-If it doesn’t, add 1/4 cup water and re-blend.
+At this point, the waffle batter should be thin enough to just run off the spatula, but no thinner.
+If it’s too thick, add ¼ cup of water and re-blend.
+If it’s too thin, add ¼ cup of oats and re-blend.

 Step 7.
-Pour the desired amount of batter into the waffle iron.
+Grease the waffle maker with cooking spray, then pour the desired amount of batter into the waffle iron.
 The batter will not spread on its own, so use a spatula to spread it all the way to the edges.
-Cook the waffle as desired, or according to manufacturer directions.
+Cook the waffles as desired, or according to the waffle maker directions.

 Step 8.
 Repeat with the remaining batter, stirring well before pouring onto the waffle iron.

 - My waffle iron came with a scoop that is just the right amount of batter for the waffle iron.
-Every waffle maker is different, but if I had to guess, I’d say use 1/2 to 3/4 cup batter.
-Remember that this batter is thick and will not spread to the edges of the iron, so be sure to use a spatula to get the batter to the edges.
+Every waffle maker is different, but if I had to guess, I’d say use ½ to ¾ cups of batter.
+Remember that this waffle recipe is thick and will not spread to the edges of the iron, so be sure to use a spatula to get the batter to the edges.

-- Some have stated that this batter is too thin.
+- Adjust for the correct consistency.
 When you follow the recipe as written, the batter should just run off a spatula when dipped in and pulled out of the batter.
-If it is very runny, add 1/4 cup oats and re-blend until it reaches this thickness.
+If it is very runny, add ¼ cup oats and re-blend until it reaches this thickness.
+Alternatively, if it is too thick, add ¼ cup water and re-blend.

 Note: I invested in a double waffle maker identical to this one, except I got mine at Walmart for half the price.
 It makes AMAZING waffles with deep pockets AND it is quick.
 I can’t recommend it enough!

-I recommend freezing waffles in a single layer, and then transferred to a freezer-safe bag.
+Let the waffles cool on a wire rack completely before freezing.
+I recommend freezing cooled waffles in a single layer on a baking sheet and then transferring them to a freezer-safe resealable plastic bag.

-We don’t have a toaster, so we reheat in the oven.
+We don’t have a toaster, so we reheat our oat waffles in the oven.
 I place frozen waffles directly on a rack in the middle of the oven and turn the oven to 350F.
-By the time our oven preheats, the waffle is ready.
+By the time the oven preheats, the waffle is ready.

 A few of my favorites to serve with this waffle recipe are:

-I also use this recipe in lieu of bread for kids lunches, so you can make peanut butter and jelly waffle “sandwiches” that taste amazing!
+I also use this recipe instead of bread for the kids’ lunches to make peanut butter and jelly waffle “sandwiches” that taste amazing!

 - Oatmeal Jam Bars